 We are proud to work in collaboration with a variety of organizations that share our passion for the LGBTQIA+ community in Connecticut and the surrounding environs.
 Our partners have been instrumental in helping us facilitate events that serve and support the LGBTQIA+ community.

 Health and Mutual Aid Work Partners

 Apex Community Care and PeerPride have been instrumental in helping us promote health equity, harm reduction, and mutual aid within the LGBTQIA+ community.
 These organizations bring a wealth of resources, expertise, and advocacy to the table, and their collaboration has been essential to the great work we’ve done for events like the Transforming Closet and Narcan training initiatives.
 Additionally, Griffin Health and the Connecticut Department of Health have also worked with us to provide free mpox vaccines and Covid boosters, as well as basic health screenings, to ensure the community is further protected.
 We are excited to leverage our collective resources and expertise in an effort to make a meaningful impact in the lives of LGBTQIA+ folks in Western CT.

 Safe Space Partners

 Providing safe and inclusive spaces for the LGBTQIA+ community to thrive is a key mission of Bethel CT Pride.
-That’s why we are proud to collaborate with partner organizations that support our efforts to host social activities and events for queer folx of all ages, including Molten Java, Rainy Day Paperback Exchange, First Congregational Church of Bethel, Bethel Library, Mark Twain Library, and the Connecticut Entomological Society, Brookfield Theatre, Greenwood Features, and Out Film CT.
+That’s why we are proud to collaborate with partner organizations that support our efforts to host social activities and events for queer folx of all ages, including Molten Java, Rainy Day Paperback Exchange, First Congregational Church of Bethel, Bethel Library, Mark Twain Library, Trailer Box Project / Jim Felice Studios, Connecticut Entomological Society, Brookfield Theatre, Greenwood Features, and Out Film CT.
 These organizations have helped us host events that provide a much-needed opportunity for members of the LGBTQIA+ community to come together, make connections, and find support in a safe and accepting environment.